bhauman/bhauman.github.com/drafts/clojurescript-core-async-todos.md

 > with it before they can return to operating the parent application
 > - wikipedia

 A modal window is commonly implemented using a screen to cover all the event bound elements below it.
-This reveals how common javascript practices ignore complexity with hacks.
-The event's below the screen are still live and if the dom screen doesn't work or doesn't resize because of a browser bug or the modal code didn't keep pace with the current crop of mobile browsers then users are going to be able to operate on those events.
+This reveals how common Javascript practices ignore complexity with ... well ... hacks.

+The event's below the dom screen are still live and if the dom screen doesn't resize because of a browser bug or the modal code didn't keep pace with the current crop of mobile browsers then users are going to be able to operate on those event bound elements.

-However, isn't a modal window really stating that this application will not respond to any other event's except the ones that are explicitely defined in the pop-over itself?
-Well shouldn't we code it that way?
+If modal means 'I will respond to no other events except the ones that are explicitely defined in the modal itself', well then ... shouldn't we code it that way?

-First we will create a couple of channel operations to help us:
+We will create a couple of channel operations to help us:

 {% highlight clojure %}
 (defn merge-chans [& chans]